renatodeangelis/aian-occupational-igm/README.md

 # Intergenerational Occupational Mobility
-This repository contains the data and code for my thesis on intergenerational occupational mobility among Native American men.
+This repository contains the data and code for my project on intergenerational occupational mobility among Native American men.